 - Mississippi Braves – the Southern League AA affiliate of the Atlanta Braves – play out of Trustmark Park in nearby Pearl.

-- U.S. News & World Report ranks Mississippi Baptist Medical Center and Batson Children’s Hospital among the best hospitals in Jackson.
+- U.S. News & World Report ranks Mississippi Baptist Medical Center and St. Dominic-Jackson Memorial Hospital among the best hospitals in Jackson.

 Where to begin your search?
 Roofstock created a heat map of Jackson based on our Neighborhood Rating, a dynamic algorithm that enables you to make informed investment decisions by measuring school district quality, home values, employment rates, income levels and other vital investment criteria.